Linus Ullmark perfect in shootout, Sabres beat Capitals

+WASHINGTON (AP) — Linus Ullmark endured a wave of emotions in less than a week since learning of his father’s death at the age of 63.

-WASHINGTON (AP) — Linus Ullmark stopped 28 shots in regulation and overtime and three more in the shootout to help the Buffalo Sabres beat the Washington Capitals 4-3 on Sunday for just their second victory in six games this season.
+After stopping all three shots he faced in the shootout Sunday to help the Buffalo Sabres beat the Washington Capitals 4-3 for his first victory of the season, the Swedish goaltender felt a mix of relief and joy.

+“It’s been rough, definitely,” Ullmark said.
+“There’s a lot of emotions and thoughts that had to be processed.
+I’m trying to take it day by day.
+Try to be happy when I’m happy, try to be sad when I’m sad and right now I’m utterly grateful for getting a win.”

+Despite not playing Monday night hours after hearing the news, Ullmark got the game puck from captain Jack Eichel following Buffalo’s victory at Philadelphia.
+Ullmark got to give it out this time after making 28 saves in overtime and regulation and turning aside John Carlson, T.J.
+Oshie and Nicklas Backstrom in the shootout.

+“He stepped up big,” said Eichel, who scored the shootout winner for Buffalo’s second victory in six games this season.
+“He made some key saves.
+Obviously an emotional week for him, so it’s good to see him get a win.”

-Ullmark picked up his first win of the season six days after learning of the death of his father at age 63.
-It was Ullmark’s second consecutive start after taking some time away from playing hockey, and the Sabres needed him with goaltender Carter Hutton injured.
+It was the grieving Ullmark’s second consecutive start after his short break, and the Sabres needed him with goaltender Carter Hutton injured.

-Captain Jack Eichel scored in the shootout and Colin Miller, Victor Olfosson and Eric Staal each scored on the power play for Buffalo, which snapped a two-game skid.
+Colin Miller, Victor Olfosson and Eric Staal each scored on the power play for Buffalo, which rode special teams play to snap a two-game skid.
 The Sabres outshot the Capitals 48-31 and beat them for the first time in four meetings.

+“We definitely deserved one win out of these four,” coach Ralph Krueger said.
+“It wasn’t necessarily what I would call a solid or pretty win, but it was an extremely important one, and we had to dig down a few times again after disappointment and found a way.”

 Justin Schultz scored his first goal with Washington and mainstays T.J.
-Oshie and Nicklas Backstrom each had a power-play goal.
+Oshie and Backstrom each had a power-play goal.
 The Capitals were playing without five prominent players: captain Alex Ovechkin, center Evgeny Kuznetsov, defenseman Dmitry Orlov and goalie Ilya Samsonov because of COVID-19 protocols and right winger Tom Wilson because of a lower-body injury.

+“I am real proud of the guys and how they played,” coach Peter Laviolette said.
+“They battled through adversity here for a couple games because there are some big names that are out of the lineup, but it didn’t affect anybody.
+There is a mindset in there to win hockey games and the guys played hard to try to get that done.”

 Vitek Vanecek made a career-high 45 saves and kissed the post after Taylor Hall’s penalty shot attempt midway through the third period clanked off it.